TARichardson/TroyAR-Project-1-Checkers/Readme.md

 - valid jump rule: If you have a valid jump, you must jump.
 - invalid move - is when a player clicks on any non-open -spot and no jump possibles are available.
 - invalid jump - the next space beyond the opponent is not empty when jumping.
+- The player will get a message "invalid move Player#" when make invalid moves.
+- Message using the DOM
 - Crowning 3a: When one of your checkers reaches the opposite side of the board, it is crowned and become a king.
 Your turn ends when kinged.
 - Crowning 3b: A king can move backward and forward one space at a time.